fatihsokmen/android-icecast-broadcast/README.md

 ###Formats###
 Mp3 is the only format that is currently supported but vorbiss ogg will be added as an alternative container/encoder.
-Vorbis and ogg native libraries included and working without limitation.
+Vorbis and ogg native libraries are also included and working without limitation.